Wheelchairs can’t get into playground built to be handicapped accessible

 “You can get to here,” he said at the top of a mote-like ridge surrounding the device.
 “Then, you’re going downhill in a hurry.
 A child in a wheelchair can’t get on [the merry-go-round.]”

 The project cost just under $150,000, paid for in large part by a $100,000 grant from the R.I.
-Department of Envirmonental Management that was earmarked for a handicapped accessible playground.
+Department of Environmental Management that was earmarked for a handicapped-accessible playground.

 Documents obtained by Target 12 indicate the completed playground was approved by a town inspector in February.